Particular/docs.particular.net/samples/servicecontrol/azure-monitor-events/sample.md

 snippet: AppInsightsSdkSetup

-Now it is possible to leverage Azure Application Insights features to send alerts...
+Now it is possible to leverage Azure Application Insights features to send alerts.

 ## Notes on other transports